How Borrowing a Loan Affects Your Credit Score

 While your debt-to-income ratio isn't included in your credit score, many lenders consider income a factor in your ability to repay a loan.
-Some lenders have developed their own so their proprietary credit scores that may use your debt-to-income ratio as a credit consideration.
+Some lenders have developed their own rating system, so their proprietary credit scores may use your debt-to-income ratio as a credit consideration.
 Having a high loan amount may not hurt your credit, but it could raise your debt-to-income ratio and lead to denied loan applications.

 Equifax.
 "How Credit History Impacts Credit Scores."
 Accessed Feb.
 4, 2020.

 Equifax.
 "Understanding Hard Inquiries on Your Credit Report."
 Accessed Feb.
 4, 2020.

 Experian.
 "What Is Debt-to-Income Ratio and How Do I Calculate It?"
 Accessed Feb.
 4, 2020.